Azolla Cultivation – An Opportunity to Increase Farm Income

 b) Cost of the quality feed

 The feed cost incurred in poultry farm production is about 60–65% of the total production cost of poultry farm production.
-The water fern Azolla is a good option for protein-fed proteins The plant-originated protein feed is much less costly than the animal-originated proteins.
+The water fern Azolla is a good option for protein-fed proteins.
+The plant-originated protein feed is much less costly than the animal-originated proteins.

-Cultiavtion of Azolla Sp.
+Cultivation of Azolla Sp.

 Required Conditions for Azolla Production.